 Treatment philosophy and benefits

 At Cascade Behavioral Health Hospital, we firmly believe in caring for the whole person, not just the symptoms of a condition.
-When you are struggling with a mental illness it affects you physically, emotionally, mentally, and spiritually.
+When you are struggling with a mental illness it affects you physically, emotionally, and mentally.
 Our model of care encompasses a holistic approach to treatment.
 We believe that each patient has rights, responsibilities, and choices when it comes to their health care.
-Additionally, each patient has unique physical, emotional, intellectual, spiritual, and cultural needs.
+Additionally, each patient has unique physical, emotional, intellectual, and cultural needs.
 This approach to treatment empowers our patients so that they are able to be involved in their own mental health care.

 Treatment approaches for schizophrenia at Cascade Behavioral Health Hospital